-A cross-directorate working group organises our CSR activities, aiming to ensure that we make a positive contribution to our community, we behave ethically towards our suppliers, we minimise our impact on the environment and we are a safe place and a great place to work for our employees and partners.
+A cross-directorate working group organises our CSR activities, aiming to ensure that we make a positive contribution to our community.
+We behave ethically towards our suppliers, minimise our impact on the environment and we are a safe and welcome place to work for our employees and partners.